-In May 2021, CDPHE issued a policy clarifying the chemical modification or conversion of any naturally occurring cannabinoids from industrial hemp is not allowed.
+In May of 2021, CDPHE issued a policy statement to the hemp industry prohibiting the chemical modification or conversion of any naturally occurring cannabinoids from industrial hemp.
 The policy considers such modification as non-compliant with the statutory definition of "industrial hemp product."
 This included any process that converts an industrial hemp cannabinoid, such as CBD isolate, into delta-9 THC, delta-8 THC, delta-10-THC, or other tetrahydrocannabinol isomers or functional analogs.